 After you read about Larry Wallach and his illegal business, please take the following steps to help the sloths, kangaroos, and other animals imprisoned at Larry Wallach's Sloth Encounters in Hauppauge:

 - Contact federal authorities at [email protected] to urge them to revoke Wallach's license (#21-C-0069) for failing to abide by local laws.
-His current license expires on June 14 and must not be renewed.
+It was just renewed despite Wallach failing to abide by local laws.

 - Support our campaign for a more humane Long Island by becoming a one-time or monthly supporter!